seank2014/TicTacToe/README.md

 # TicTacToe

 Enclosed is a simple Tic Tac Toe game.
-It is written in java and user interface is seen in the console.
+It is written in java and the user interface can be seen on the console.
+Please use an IDE compatible with Java to run this program.

 # Instruction

-Once the program builds and successfully runs on your IDE, you will be prompted to chose a single character i.e ('x' or 'o') to represent you in the game.
+Once the program builds and successfully runs on your IDE, you will be prompted to chose a single character i.e ('x' or 'o') to represent the players in the game.
 First for yourself and then for the computer.

 The board is laid out into 9 squares in a 3 by 3 board, as seen below.